klefstad-teaching/ICS-45C-HW3/README.md

 **We will also grade these tests in the autograder.** Your tests should pass for a correct implementation of these helper functions but ***should fail*** on buggy implementations that we will run them on.
 Each test should test only the function it is named after.
 Do not add entirely new tests to this file, as the names are important - instead use `string_gtests.cpp`.

-An important point is that when we do not just require that your tests pass for your own code, they have to pass for our correct implementation.
+An important point is that we require not only that your tests pass for **your** own code, they must also pass for **our** correct implementation.
 So you should not make extra assumptions in your tests or test behavior that we didn't specify.
 For example, `strcmp` is not required to return -1,0, or 1, and none of the string helper functions are required to work on `nullptr` inputs.

 > ⚠️ **Warning**: Because GTest internally includes the standard library header `<string.h>`, there are versions of `strcmp`, `strcat`, etc. in the global namespace.
 Make sure that you always qualify your static member functions.
 For example, you have to call `String::strcmp`, not `strcmp`, or you are not testing your own code!